 Anything you can do (within your means) to earn positive media attention will ultimately help your brand.
 In this way, PR is really brand marketing, as it’s focused solely on the awareness, credibility and reach of the brand.

-Maybe it’s an event you’re hosting, like an industry conference, a lunch-and-learn or even a live webinar.
-When done right, a really well-executed event is its own form of marketing.
-But you need to actually have an audience at that event in the first place.
+Maybe it’s an event you’re hosting, like an industry conference, a lunch-and-learn, or even a live webinar.
+When done right, a well-executed event is in and of itself a form of marketing — but you still need to generate interest beforehand.

-Also consider live-Tweeting or posting on other social channels.
+Also, consider live-tweeting (X’ing) or posting on other social channels.
 Once it’s over, create a blog post (or multiple posts) summarizing some of the highlights.